Construction Budget Template

 4. Accounting for Subcontractor Fees

-Subcontractor costs include both labor and materials provided by the subcontractor.
+Subcontractor costs include both labour and materials provided by the subcontractor.
 Ensure these are detailed in their contracts.

 5. Adding Overhead and Contingencies